insurance dispute arbitration in Koshkonong, Missouri 65692

 Frustrated with the impasse and faced with mounting repair costs, the Millers invoked the arbitration clause in their insurance contract on December 20, 2023.
 Both parties agreed to binding arbitration rather than a lengthy court battle.

-The arbitration hearing was set for January 25, 2024, at the Christian County Courthouse in nearby Ozark, Missouri.
+The arbitration hearing was set for January 25, 2024, at the Oregon County Courthouse in nearby Ozark, Missouri.
 The arbitrator selected was retired Judge Helen Granger, known for her balanced decisions in insurance cases.

 Arbitration Hearing and Outcome